-A scenic campground for those traveling the Alaska Highway, Buckinghorse River Provincial Park provides visitors with a chance to view moose or fish for arctic grayling.
+A scenic campground for those traveling the Alaska Highway, Buckinghorse River Wayside Park provides visitors with a chance to view moose or fish for arctic grayling.

 Please note: This park is cooperatively managed by a community, society or other partner.
 Services and facilities may differ from those offered in other BC Parks.

 This park offers vehicle accessible campsites on a first-come, first-served basis; campsite reservations are not accepted.

 The sites are able to accommodate an RV of up to 32 feet in length, with no height restriction.